 Jon Newlee was hired as the ninth head coach in University of Idaho women’s basketball history on April 15, 2008.

-Despite inheriting a team that won just four games the season before his arrival, Newlee has led Idaho to four postseason bids -- including three NCAA tournament bids -- in his eight seasons at the helm.
-Newlee has won three conference tournament championships, 78 conference games, 12 conference tournament games and two WAC Coach of the Year honors.
+Despite inheriting a team that won just four games the season before his arrival, Newlee has led Idaho to five postseason bids -- including three NCAA tournament bids -- in his nine seasons at the helm.
+Newlee has won three conference tournament championships, 88 conference games, 13 conference tournament games and two WAC Coach of the Year honors.
 He led the program to its first postseason appearance in 25 years with a WBI bid in 2011 and its first NCAA bid since 1985 by winning the 2013 WAC tournament.

-Newlee led the Vandals back into the postseason after missing out on the Big Sky Tournament as season ago.
+Newlee led the Vandals back to the postseason in 2016 after missing out on the Big Sky Tournament the previous year.
 The Vandals won 24 games, including 13 in their second season of Big Sky play.